Looking for ways to make extra money?

 Visitors can receive a more personal and unique experience, and the host can make a little money.

-If you enjoy hosting others in your home and can offer a spare room during high-demand times, you could be on your way to making some extra money.
+If you enjoy hosting others in your home and can offer a spare room during high-demand times, you could be on your way to making some easy money.

 When you’re trying to catch up with your retirement savings, it’s tough to beat passive income.
 Make money without working?
 Sign me up!